Investing Shouldn't be Hard.

 Quick Summary:

-Alpha Picks is a Seeking Alpha investing group run by a former hedge fund manager who is now a portfolio manager analyst at Seeking Alpha.
+Alpha Picks is an investing group by Seeking Alpha which is run by a former hedge fund manager who is now a portfolio manager analyst at Alpha Picks.

 Overall Rating: